Appendix L: Student Travel Policy for Registered Student Organizations

-This policy applies to the travel of student members of a registered student organization when the registered student organization requires its student members to attend an activity or event and the activity or event occurs more than twenty-five miles from the campus of the University, or when members attend an activity or event that has a duration of 24-hours or more.
+This policy applies to the travel of student members of a registered student organization when the registered student organization requires or coordinates an activity or event for its student members and the activity or event occurs more than twenty-five miles from the campus of the University, or when members attend an activity or event that involves any overnight stay.

 - Trip Approval Requirements